Loading

 Uma, Upwork’s Mindful AI, allows freelancers to quickly generate a tailored proposal based on their Upwork experience and the project’s details.
 This feature is not yet available to all, stay tuned for updates!

 When you find a project you're interested in, you can use Connects to submit a proposal.
-It’s a great chance to introduce yourself to the client and highlight your skills and experience.
-It's also a good time to share how your expertise aligns with the client’s project and to suggest a next step, such as a chat or video call via Upwork Messages to discuss the project in more detail.
+It’s a great chance to introduce yourself to the client and highlight how your skills and experience align with their project.
+You can also suggest a next step, such as a chat or video call via Upwork Messages, to discuss the project in more detail.

 To submit a proposal

-2. Indicate whether you’re submitting the proposal as a freelancer or an agency member, if applicable (not all freelancers may see this step), and whether you’re using your general profile or a specialized profile
+2. Choose whether to submit the proposal as a freelancer or an agency, and with your general or specialized profile, if applicable (not all freelancers may see this step)

-3. Set your terms — your hourly rate for this job, or your bid on a fixed-priced project.
+3. Set your terms — your hourly rate, or your bid on a fixed-priced project.
 For fixed-price projects, decide if you want to be paid by project or by milestone.
-For hourly contracts, you can also suggest scheduled rate increases
+For hourly contracts, you can suggest scheduled rate increases

 4. Choose how long you think the project will take

 5. Write an introductory cover letter.
-Once you get started, you can choose the Get tips button to get tips from AI to improve your letter
+Once you begin, you can choose the Get tips button to get tips from AI to improve your letter*

 6. Answer any screening questions the client asks